-NFC is a wireless game-changer.
+NFC is a wireless security game-changer.
 NFC is as close to a cable connection as you can get with wireless.
 Though NFC operates at radio frequencies it communicates via the near field effect (also known as magnetic induction).
 Put another way, NFC antennas are designed to suppress the radio signal, leaving just the near field signal.
-If NFC's short range were merely due to the use of low transmitters, then it could still be hacked from further away using sophisticated equipment.
+If NFC's short range were merely due to the use of low power transmitters, then it could still be hacked from further away using sophisticated equipment.
 However, NFC's range is only 4 -- 20 centimeters because near field signals die out quickly as you move away from the antenna.

 Ironically, NFC's exceptional physical layer security gives device manufacturers the confidence to make its default setting "on."
 As security specialist Charlie Miller demonstrated at a recent Black Hat conference, a hacker could surreptitiously connect to an NFC phone while brushing past its owner.
 What this means in practice is that a hacker has a better chance of tricking an NFC phone into visiting a malicious Web site when the user isn't looking than intercepting an NFC payment.
-However, such attacks can be thwarted by quarantining data until approved by the user, adding a button that must be depressed when using NFC, or doing a better job detecting exploits.
+However, such attacks can be thwarted by quarantining until approved by the user, adding a button that must be depressed when using NFC, or doing a better job detecting software exploits.

 NFC's superior physical layer security can be leveraged to securely "pair" Bluetooth and Wi-Fi Direct devices.
 This is a critical application because once two devices have been paired they will automatically connect whenever they come within range of each other.
 If the pairing is performed exclusively via Bluetooth or Wi-Fi, then a rogue device impersonating one of the devices could hijack the process.
 Adding NFC makes "man-in-the-middle" attacks much harder to pull off because the pairing is done in a different part of the radio spectrum using a much shorter range wireless technology.